 Areas of counselling I deal with

 Our initial meeting, which is a full 50 minute session, is free of charge and will be held over Zoom or phone.
 This is a chance for us to meet and for you to decide if you feel like I will be the right counsellor for you.
-After this point, all sessions are £35.
-This can be paid in cash or via bank transfer.

 You can then decide to continue with Zoom/ telephone counselling, or opt for face-to-face sessions.
 After the initial meeting, all sessions are £40.
 Payments can be made via bank transfer.